Operation Wooden Leg: Aftermath

-The attack provoked a strong outcry, even in the United States, Israel's strongest ally.
+The attack provoked a strong backlash, even in the United States, Israel's strongest ally.
 Though initially labeling the strike a "legitimate response to terror", the Reagan administration later said the attack "cannot be condoned".
 The attack also harmed relations between the US administration and the Tunisian president, Habib Bourguiba.
 Believing the US knew about the attack, and was possibly involved, Tunisia considered breaking diplomatic ties with the US.
+The Tunisian Ambassador to France described the attack as "state terrorism" citing the number of deaths including civilians and Tunisian security forces.

 Egypt suspended negotiations with Israel over the disputed border town of Taba.
 Israeli Prime Minister Shimon Peres was quoted as saying "It was an act of self-defense.
 Period."

 In the United Nations Security Council Resolution 573 (1985), the Security Council voted (with the United States abstaining) to condemn the attack on Tunisian territory as a flagrant violation of the United Nations Charter and considered that Tunisia had the right to appropriate reparations.

 Following the arrest of Jonathan Pollard in November 1985, it was reported that Israeli reprisal was assisted thanks to satellite images that Pollard transmitted to Israel.

-In Pollard's court defense memorandum he stated that his Israeli handlers "stressed the fact that the mission could not have been undertaken without the information I made available."
+In Pollard's court defense memorandum, he stated that his Israeli handlers "stressed the fact that the mission could not have been undertaken without the information I made available".

 Within Tunisia, there was public outrage.
 For a week after the attack, the country's small Jewish community found itself the target of individual acts of antisemitism, such as insults and stone-throwing against Jewish shops.
-On October 8, 1985, on the island of Djerba, a Tunisian police officer whose brother had been killed at the PLO headquarters fired into the El Ghriba synagogue during Simchat Torah services, killing 5-year-old Yoav Hadad, 14-year-old Yehudit Bucharis and 56-year-old Haim Cohen.
+On 8 October 1985, on the island of Djerba, a Tunisian police officer whose brother had been killed at the PLO headquarters fired into the El Ghriba synagogue during Simchat Torah services, killing 5-year-old Yoav Hadad, 14-year-old Yehudit Bucharis and 56-year-old Haim Cohen.